Stephen Robson: Auxiliary bishop

+Immediately following his episcopal consecration he served as the representative of the Bishops' Conference of Scotland at the 50th International Eucharistic Congress in Dublin from 10–17 June 2012.
 As auxiliary bishop, Robson became a member of the bishops' conference.
-Following his episcopal ordination, he continued Chancellor of the archdiocese and served as parish priest at Ss John Cantius and Nicholas, Broxburn, beginning in September 2012.
+Following his episcopal ordination, he continued chancellor of the archdiocese and served as parish priest at Ss John Cantius and Nicholas, Broxburn, beginning in September 2012.

 When Cardinal O'Brien resigned in February 2013 after being accused of sexual misconduct by other priests, Robson was named apostolic administrator and entrusted with running the daily affairs of the archdiocese.
 Robson and O'Brien had been close for over 30 years; they met while colleagues on the staff of St Mary’s College, Blairs.
-Robson had been O'Brien's private secretary.

 In March 2013 Robson was appointed to be one of the twelve members of the controversial McLellan Commission, which was to review how the Scottish Church deals with accusations of sexual abuse; Kevin McKenna of The Guardian called its August 2015 report a "whitewash".

 Bishop of Dunkeld

-On 11 December 2013, Robson was appointed as Bishop of Dunkeld by Pope Francis.
+On 11 December 2013, Robson was appointed Bishop of Dunkeld by Pope Francis.
 He was installed in St Andrew's Cathedral, Dundee, on 9 January 2014.
 He announced his resignation on 28 December 2022, citing ill health.

 Apostleship of the Sea

-In February 2015, Robson was appointed Bishop Promoter and a Trustee of Catholic seafarers' charity Apostleship of the Sea.
+In February 2015, Robson was appointed bishop promoter and a trustee of Catholic seafarers' charity Apostleship of the Sea.